ghoneycutt/puppet-module-ssh/README.md

 sshd_config_strictmodes
 ----------------------------
 Specifies whether sshd should check file modes and ownership of the user's files and home directory before accepting login.
-Default is to not specify.
+Valid values are yes and no.

 - *Default*: undef